 But I was first introduced to their amazing nutritional content at The Sunshine Food Co in Cape Town.
 The owner Elisha fell in love with farming microgreens, and now offers the most badass vegan activated charcoal burgers I’ve ever had.

 So I read up, watched a couple of videos and drew inspiration from Instagram to experiment with growing my own.
 In reused takeaway containers filled with soil, I sowed mustard, urad dal and basil seeds.
 And was amazed that with little effort, they grew beautifully in a couple of weeks!
 I added them to my smoothies and sandwiches.

 I then managed to get okra, bitter gourd and black eyed pea (lobia) seeds from an organic farmer, though those will take a while to grow.

-The joy of growing your own food
+The joy of growing your own food and self sustainable living

 This lockdown has left many of us craving to reconnect with earth, and growing our own food is a therapeutic way of doing that.
 It also allows us to be more self-sustainable in an uncertain future.

 Besides, it’s rather reassuring to consume something home-grown, that you know hasn’t been infiltrated with chemical fertilizers or pesticides.
 And I can swear it teaches us to value the hardwork of our farmers enough to never negotiate for their produce again!